noahostle/NoitaHack/README.md

 oh shit, this ohk's the player too :cry:

-have to edit some above assembly to jne if esi+48 = player hp
+have to edit some above assembly to jne if esi+48 = player hp or find check if hp < 0 func and nop it or smth